-- 1. First tie breaker: Priority will be given to the project with the greater number of points in Preference Priority criteria; if a tie still remains; - 2.
-Second tie breaker: Priority will be given to a project located in a city, township or Tribal Reservation that has not received an allocation of HTC volume cap from Minnesota Housing in the last two years; if a tie still remains; - 3.
-Third tie breaker: Priority will be given to the project with the highest Percentage of Funds Secured, Awarded or Committed, as measured by the Financial Readiness to Proceed/Leveraged Funds selection criterion; if a tie still remains; - 4.
-Fourth tie breaker: Priority will be given to the project with the lowest percentage of intermediary costs as measured by the Intermediary Costs selection criterion; if a tie still remains; - 5.
-Fifth tie breaker will be by lot.
+- 1. First tie breaker: Priority will be given to the project with the greater number of points in Preference criteria; if a tie still remains; - 2.
+Second tie breaker: Priority will be given to the project that will have an Eventual Tenant Ownership component; if a tie still remains; - Third tie breaker: Priority will be given to a project located in a city, township or Tribal Reservation that has not received an allocation of HTC volume cap from Minnesota Housing in the last two years; if a tie still remains; - 4.
+Fourth tie breaker: Priority will be given to the project with the highest percentage of Funds Secured, Awarded or Committed, as measured by the Financial Readiness to Proceed/Leveraged Funds selection criterion; if a tie still remains; - 5.
+Fifth tie breaker: Priority will be given to the project with the lowest percentage of intermediary costs as measured by the Intermediary Costs selection criterion; if a tie still remains; - 6.
+Sixth tie breaker will be by lot.